How to Create a Paid Membership Website [aka a Paywall]

 • Video Course Page 2

-I added 9 videos to each page using AI.
+I added 9 videos to each page using Blockstrap’s card blocks, arranged in two grids of three cards.

 now we need to protect them.